2022–23 Michigan Wolverines men's ice hockey season

-The 2022–23 Michigan Wolverines men's hockey team is the Wolverines' 101st season of play.
-They represent the University of Michigan in the 2022–23 NCAA Division I men's ice hockey season.
-They are coached by Brandon Naurato, in his first year as interim head coach, and play their home games at Yost Ice Arena.
+The 2022–23 Michigan Wolverines men's hockey team was the Wolverines' 101st season of play.
+They represented the University of Michigan in the 2022–23 NCAA Division I men's ice hockey season.
+They were coached by Brandon Naurato, in his first year as head coach, and played their home games at Yost Ice Arena.

 Previous season

 During the 2021–22 season, Michigan went 31–10–1, including 16–8–0 in Big Ten play.
 They won the 2022 Big Ten Men's Ice Hockey Tournament and received an automatic bid to the 2022 NCAA Division I Men's Ice Hockey Tournament, where they reached their NCAA record 26th Frozen Four and were eliminated in the semifinals by eventual national champion Denver.